 Mt.
 Madonna Pathways of Wildlife Hiking Trails

 Mt.
 Madonna County Park has created the Pathways of Wildlife hiking trails.
 Hikers can choose from four trails depending on their interests and hiking skill level.
 You can follow the path of the Banana Slug, California Newt, Gray Fox, or Mountain Lion!
-The family friendly California Newt trail is tied to the Agents of Discovery adventure for mobile devices.
-The Pathways of Wildlife map shows the average time to hike the trails and the level of difficulty.
+The family friendly California Newt trail is tied to the Agents of Discovery activity for mobile devices.
 There are colored markers at each intersection to help guide hikers along the trails.
-You can find the start of the hikes uphill from the Ranger Station near the entrance to the Henry Miller Site.
+You can find the start of the hikes uphill from the Visitor Center/Ranger Station near the entrance to the Henry Miller Site.

 Hours and Fees

 The park is open year-round from 8 a.m. until sunset.
-All non-campers must leave the park 30 minutes after sunset.
+All non-campers must leave the park before sunset.
 Vehicle entry fees are collected year-round.
 Fees are required for camping, and for use of group picnic and group camping areas.
 Fees are posted at the kiosk and at the ranger station.

 Access fees information here: Park Fees